top of page

 Exodus 7:3-5

-Many times in our lives we experience hardship, setbacks or disappointments, but how many of us know God is aware them?
-When you accept God into your life and He now resides within you, nothing can just happen to you.
-You now have a hedge of protection over your life.
-So, when things happen it for a greater purpose.
+When you accept God into your life allowing Him to live within you, nothing can just happen to you.
+You have a hedge of protection over your life.
+So when things happen, it is for His purpose.

 With Moses God was the source behind Pharaoh to no longer have feelings or care about the Israelite people.
-And when you read the following chapters, you will see God orchestrated what He did to show the Egyptians who He is.
+And when you read the following chapters, you’ll see how God orchestrated what He did to show the Egyptians who He is.

 The ancient Egyptians worshipped so many Gods that it became complicated.
 They had a God for almost everything.
-For the God of the Israelites and our God today, to show Pharaoh that He is the most powerful, He instigated Pharaoh to not care so He can show the Egyptians that He is the Supreme God.
+As for the God of the Israelites (our God today), to show Pharaoh that He is the most powerful, only true God, and the Sovereign one, He instigated Pharaoh to not care so He can show everyone: Pharoh, the Egyptians, Moses, and the Israelites that He is the Supreme One.

-Throughout the Bible you will see God doing this with opposing nations so they will understand they are no match for Him.
+Throughout the Bible you'll see God doing this with opposing nations so they'll understand they are no match for Him.

-When we read Job Chapter 38-42 you see an exchange between God and Job where God gave a great detailed description of who He is.
-And so it is with the Egyptians, this is the start of God showing them who He is.
+When we read Job Chapter 38-42 you see an exchange between God and Job where God gave a detailed description of who He is.
+And so it is with the Egyptians and all who witnessed God's powerful event's.
+This is the start of God showing them who He is.

 Exodus 7:8-13

 This is the type of people God had to deal with.
-The Egyptians practice magic so they assumed what Moses and Aaron were doing was some sort of magic trick.
+The Egyptians practice magic so they assumed what Moses and Aaron were doing was some sort of magic.
 But Egyptians magic had a human or demonic source.
-God shuns this kind of performance because of its origin (see Deuteronomy 18:10-12, Acts 8:9-11, Acts 13:6-7, Acts 19:19).
-Nevertheless, Aaron's staff swallowed up their staffs showing supremacy.
+God shuns this kind of performance because of its origin (Deuteronomy 18:10-12, Acts 8:9-11, Acts 13:6-7, Acts 19:19).
+Nevertheless, Aaron's staff swallowed up their staff's showing supremacy.

 Exodus 7:14-19; 22-24